Florida law authorizes local governments to impose several types of

 1% or 2% Tax

-This tourist development tax may be levied by the county’s governing
+This tourist development tax may be levied by the county’s

-construction of tourist-related facilities, tourist promotion, and
+used for capital construction of tourist-related facilities,

-beach and shoreline maintenance.
+tourist promotion, and beach and shoreline maintenance.

 Reference: Section 125.0104(3)(c), F.S.